The Fast Show: Style and content

 Many characters were never named, with their sketches being written to give their catchphrase as the punchline of each sketch.
-Examples include "Anyone fancy a pint?" (played by Whitehouse), "You ain't seen me, right!" (a mysterious gangster-like character played by Mark Williams), "I'll get me coat" (Williams) and "Ha!," a sarcastic elderly woman played by Weir.
+Examples include "Anyone fancy a pint?" (played by Whitehouse), "You ain't seen me, right!" (a mysterious gangster-like character played by Mark Williams), "I'll get me coat" (Williams), and "Ha!", a sarcastic elderly woman played by Weir.

 Other long-standing running jokes in the programme included the fictitious snack food "Cheesy Peas" in various forms, shapes and flavours, in satirical adverts presented by a northern boy who claims, "They're great for your teas!" and has since become a reality thanks to UK TV chef Jamie Oliver.
-The earnestness of the born-again Christian was parodied in another group of sketches where various characters responded to any comment or question by extolling the virtues of "Our Lord Jesus" and ended the sketch with the exclamation "He died for all our sins, didn't he?" or something similar; and "We're from the Isle of Man," featuring a stereotype of odd townsfolk in a setting portrayed as an impoverished and desolate cultural wasteland.
+The earnestness of the born-again Christian was parodied in another group of sketches where various characters responded to any comment or question by extolling the virtues of "Our Lord Jesus" and ended the sketch with the exclamation "He died for all our sins, didn't he?" or something similar; and "We're from the Isle of Man", featuring a stereotype of odd townsfolk in a setting portrayed as an impoverished and desolate cultural wasteland.
+The odd townsfolk included a brother and sister (Williams and Aherne) who wouldn't live away from the island 'because of the deviants', and strange man (Thomson) inviting people to see his liver and bacon collection on the island, a man who is light sensitive because his eyes are covered by his overgrown afro haircut (Whitehouse), and a man telling people to 'come to the Isle of Man' standing on a windy desolate beach (Higson).

 Some of the characters resembled parodies of well-known personalities: for example, Louis Balfour, host of "Jazz Club" was reminiscent of Bob Harris of The Old Grey Whistle Test and Ron Manager of football pundits Jimmy Hill, Trevor Brooking and Graham Taylor.
 Paul Whitehouse said that Ron Manager was based on ex-Queens Park Rangers, Luton Town and Fulham manager Alec Stock.
 Arthur Atkinson is a composite of Arthur Askey and Max Miller.

-The show ended in 2000, with a three-part "Last Ever" show, in the first episode of which Fast Show fan Johnny Depp had a guest-starring role as a customer of The Suit You Tailors, after three series and a Christmas special.
+After three series and a Christmas special, the show ended in 2000, with a three-part "Last Ever" show, the first episode of which Fast Show fan Johnny Depp had a guest-starring role as a customer of The Suit You Tailors.

 The theme tune was "Release Me", a song which had been a hit for pop singer Engelbert Humperdinck.
 In the first series it was performed over the opening credits by Whitehouse in the guise of abnormally transfiguring singer Kenny Valentine.
 In subsequent series, the tune only appeared in the closing credits, played on the saxophone.